 So it takes me no effort at all to use the general section to format the report.
 It’s not perfect.
 It’s not as good as it can be, but it gets me over the hurdle of having an audience talk about my spacing.

 Sam McKay: Yes.
 Having things out of alignment affects the way that your report can be engaged with and reviewed.
-Simple things like aligning inside of grids is crucial, and adds more to the report.
+Simple things like aligning inside of grids is crucial and add more to the report.

 On Seeking Inspiration For Your Report Designs